MaggieZ111119/TFS_Toronto_Fire_Incident/README.md

 ## Overview

-This repo will study different severity catalogues of Toronto fire incidence by finance and casualty loss, and support efficient resource allocation of fire response to Toronto FireService(TFS).
+This repo will study different severity catalogues of Toronto fire incidence by finance and casualty loss, and support efficient resource allocation of fire response to Toronto Fire Service(TFS).

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from Open Data Toronto.
+-   `data/raw_data` contains the raw data as obtained from Open Data Toronto: Fire Incidents: https://open.toronto.ca/dataset/fire-incidents/
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.